Martin Plaut

 Martin Plaut (born 1950) is a journalist and academic specialising in conflicts in Africa, especially the Horn of Africa.
 He worked as a BBC News journalist from 1984 to 2012 and is a member of Chatham House.
 As of 2019, Plaut was a senior research fellow at the Institute of Commonwealth Studies of the University of London.

 Childhood and education

 Martin Plaut was born in May 1950 in Cape Town, South Africa, to a furniture designer father and an artist mother.
 Plaut attended Cape Town High School and worked in his father's shop in Cape Town from 1969 to 1973.
-He obtained a degree in social science from the University of Cape Town, where he also particpiated in the sit-in during the Mafeje affair in 1968.
+He obtained a degree in social science from the University of Cape Town, where he also participated in the sit-in during the Mafeje affair in 1968.
 He obtained an honours degree in industrial relations from the University of Witwatersrand, and in 1977 finished a master of arts degree at the University of Warwick.
 Plaut joined National Union of South African Students while studying.